bruce28/Zolag_Archive/Books_Appendix.md

 teachings can be used to benefit both ourselves and others in everyday life.

-- **Cetasikas88 Cetasika means 'belonging to the mind'.
+- **Cetasikas** Cetasika means 'belonging to the mind'.
 It is a mental factor which accompanies consciousness (citta) and experiences an object.
 There are 52 cetasikas.
 This book gives an outline of each of these 52 cetasikas and shows the relationship they have with each